ysyk2021/how-to-enhance-your-focus-and-concentration-for-optimal-performance-at-work/src/chapter-7-1.md

-# Overview of incorporating physical activity into daily routine in the workplace

 Incorporating physical activity into your daily routine is an effective way to enhance focus, concentration, and overall well-being in the workplace.
 In this chapter, we will provide an overview of incorporating physical activity into daily routine in the workplace.